 Our Sea Our Life supports community-run marine areas in coastal communities in northern Mozambique.
 It contributes directly to biodiversity conservation by taking a species-specific approach.

 Declines in biomass of species of conservation concern (eg, the Endangered Napoleon wrasse and Threatened sharks, IUCN 2012) and important functional groups (eg, herbivores) are to be stabilised.
 Declines in the health and cover of the most important and vulnerable marine habitats - reef-building corals, mangroves and seagrasses – are to be halted.

 These actions reduce pressure on coastal marine ecosystems, increase resilience to climate change and improve food security.

-Watch this short video on the science components of the project, prepared for and shown at the Western Indian Ocean Marine Science Association (WIOMSA) symposium in October 2015.
+Take a look at the science going on during the project, this short was prepared for and shown at the Western Indian Ocean Marine Science Association (WIOMSA) symposium in October 2015.

 How we support sealife in Africa